 Our community needs more in-depth information on the basic biology of Rat Lungworm disease, and on how to prevent contracting it through proper food sanitation and growth, safe use of catchment water and best practices for pest (vector) control.
 While there is some information available about avoiding the parasite (see Rat Lungworm FAQ), there is far more research needed to fully understand and combat it.

-By supporting the Daniel K. Inouye College of Pharmacy Rat Lungworm Disease Research Fund, you can help provide education for the public and follow-up care for people who have the disease, and support research about the long-term impacts of this devastating and debilitating disease.
+By making a gift, you help provide education for the public and follow-up care for people who have the disease, and support research about the long-term impacts of this devastating and debilitating disease.

 This effort is being supervised by Dr. Jarvi, the leading Rat Lungworm researcher at UH Hilo.